Second wife got residence order under Domestic Violence case

 It appears from the facts that the proceedings before the trial court were conducted without making you a party.
 As a result, you have no information about the trial court’s order.
 Your husband has entered into a second marriage, which is both illegal and constitutes the offense of bigamy.
 However, that is a separate matter.
 Here, we are discussing the residence order passed by the court.

 The house in question was gifted to you by your father at the time of your marriage.
-It is your self-acquired property because it qualifies as streedhan.
-That second wife has never resided in this house; thus, she can’t claim it as a shared household.
-Hence, the residence order passed by the court is null and void.
+It is your self-acquired property as well as your streedhan.
+That second wife has never resided in this house; thus, she can't claim it as a shared household.
+In this circumstance, the residence order passed by the court is null and void.

 In this situation, you must file an appeal under Section 29 of the Domestic Violence Act.
 Every order issued by the trial court in Domestic Violence cases is subject to appeal.
 You were not made a party to the case.
 Even so, you are the most affected person if that order is enforced.